FaraC-scripts/Universal-Generator/README.md

 ## Generate with Background Prompt

-__Generate with Background Prompt__ lets you include a prior Universal Generator prompt when creating a new one. _The prompt created with this option will __not__ include components from the background prompt in its final output._
+__Generate with Background Prompt__ is a scenario option branching from Universal Generator's __Generate__ option.
+This option lets you include a prior Universal Generator prompt when creating a new one. _The final prompt generated through this option with this option will __not__ include components from the background prompt in its final output._

 This option is useful, for instance, when creating a character to fit with a world or scenario when using __Play with Multiple Prompts__.

+To use it, paste an existing formatted __prompt__ when asked to do so.
+This __prompt__ is the large text block starting and ending with square and curly brackets that __Generate__ outputs once its __component sequence__ is complete.

 ## Play with Multiple Prompts

 ## Prompt Cards vs Story Cards